-Kohlrabi is a member of the cabbage family and is a cool season vegetable grown for its enlarged stem or “bulb.”
-It may be white, green or purple and is best when about 2-3 inches across and can be eaten raw or cooked.
-If you aren’t quite ready to use it at harvest, you may wonder how to store kohlrabi plants, and how long does kohlrabi keep?
+Kohlrabi is a member of the cabbage family and is a cool-season vegetable grown for its enlarged stem or “bulb.”
+It may be white, green, or purple and is best when about 2 to 3 inches (5-8 cm.) across and can be eaten raw or cooked.
+If you aren’t quite ready to use it at harvest, you may wonder how to store kohlrabi plants and how long kohlrabi keeps.
 Keep reading to find out about keeping kohlrabi fresh.

 How to Store Kohlrabi Plants